Dobb1000/Nvidia_TrashDetection/README.md

 # NVIDIA_TrashDetect
 ## About The Project
 This project uses a Jetson Nano to detect and classify waste.
 The system is built using **[PyTorch](https://github.com/pytorch/pytorch)** and **[Jetson Inference](https://github.com/dusty-nv/jetson-inference)**, and it can recognize different types of waste, such as plastic bottles, cans, and paper.
-In future the system can be used in various settings, such as homes, offices, and public places, to promote recycling and reduce waste.
+In the future the system can be used in various settings, such as homes, offices, and public places, to promote recycling and reduce waste.